dimitri/pgloader/INSTALL.md

     brew install sbcl
     brew install clozure-cl

+NOTE: Make sure you installed the universal binaries of Freetds, so that they can be loaded correctly.

+    brew install freetds --universal --build-from-source

 ### Compiling SBCL by yourself

 If you ended up building SBCL yourself or you just want to do that, you can